Migrate from braft

 -

 Keep running on the braft headers.
-Your existing code compiles and works through the compatibility layer.
-Nothing breaks.
+If your code only uses the documented compatibility surface, it should keep compiling and working through the compatibility layer.

 -